Study of nonclassicality in tripartite correlations beyond standard Bell nonlocality paradigm: Svetlichny strength and Mermin strength

-Svetlichny-box polytope, $\mathcal{R}$, is a restricted NS polytope in which we discard in total $53856-128=53728$ extremal boxes.
-The $128$ extremal boxes of $\mathcal{R}$ are the Svetlichny-boxes, the bipartite PR-boxes and the deterministic boxes.
-Svetlichny-box polytope is convex, i.e., if $P\in\mathcal{R}$,
+The Svetlichny-box polytope denoted $\mathcal{R}$ has $128$ extremal boxes which are the Svetlichny boxes, the bipartite PR-boxes and the deterministic boxes.
+Any box $P:=P(abc|xyz)\in\mathcal{R}$ can be written as a convex mixture of these extremal boxes, i.e.,